amigazen/unix.lib_sasc/README.md

 ### Key Features

 - **POSIX compliance**: Implements core POSIX.1 functionality for file operations, process management, and system interfaces (except _fork()_)
-- **C99 support**: Full C99 standard library implementation including stdio, stdlib, string, and math functions
+- **C99 support**: Full C99 standard library implementation including stdio, stdlib, string, and (soon) math functions
 - **Amiga Integration**: Uses native Amiga library functions wherever suitable as the underlying implementation including memory pools, utility.library and locale.library, falling back to builtin versions for edge cases not handled by the native implementation e.g. _snprintf()_ supports all format string tokens, using _SNPrintf()_ for most calls but it's own fallback implementation for tokens not supported by _RawDoFmt()_
 - **NOT backwards compatible**: Deliberately does NOT support version 1.x and 2.x operating systems
 - **Latest NDK support**: Built against the latest official NDK